 - The 12 months prior to the grand opening were filled with prayer, preparation and excitement to see what God was going to do in our midst.

-- The service was held at the Doublewood Inn in Fargo with 207 in attendance.
+- The service was held at the Doublewood Inn on 13th Ave in Fargo (it is now the Ramada) with 207 in attendance.
 During this first year 120 people attended on Sunday.
 Many people prayed every week for 5 first-time guests to attend that Sunday and God answered that prayer!